 Here is how we refer to the specific resource:

 It means that you need to prepend your custom domain before the request that is similar to the example below:

-You can get the domain name from your profile api settings that is under options.
+You can get the domain name from your user profile in the API Settings that are under Options.

-All requests are done in json format.
-Examples of requests and responses are stated in each section of documentation.
+All requests are done in JSON format.
+Examples of requests and responses are stated in each section of the documentation.

 Authentication and Tokens

-In order to make any requests to UseResponse API, you'll need to authorize your requests by providing valid API key.
-If guest API is available, you can make requests without providing any api key.
+In order to make any requests to UseResponse API, you'll need to authorize your requests by providing a valid API key.
+If guest API is available, you can make requests without providing any API Key.

-General API settings could be managed in Administration » System » API where you have ability to turn off api, use guest api, and set permissions to use it only for specific admins and agents.
+But first, you need to enable Restful API in Administration » Applications where you can manage the API settings.
+You have the ability to turn off API, use guest API, and set permissions to use it only for specific admins and agents.

-To fetch the data, you need to have permissions that are defined by role in the system.
-For example, if you'll use guest api, you would get only those information, that is available to guest in the community.
+To fetch the data, you need to have permissions that are defined by the agent team in the system.
+For example, if you'll use guest API, you would get only those information, that is available to guests in the community.